geb/geb/doc/manual/src/chapters/030-navigator.md

 Navigator objects implement the `click()` method, which will send a click event to the first matched item.

+## Determining Visibility

+Navigator objects have a `displayed` property that indicates whether the element is visible to the user or not.
+The `displayed` property of a navigator object that doesn't match anything is always `false`

 ## Accessing tag name, attributes, text and classes

 The `name()`, `text()`, `@attribute` and `classes()` methods return the requested content on the _first_ matched content.